firefox35/konnect/README.md

 Navigation Menu

 - The navigation is very simple to the game, once you enter your name into the input field and click submit you will be able to enter the game.
-- Once in the game screen its about entering your guess and
+- In the game screen there is both a house and restart button that will bring you back to the Introduction Screen.

 Footer